-

 End The Fossil Fuel Age Now!

 Life is fragile, and so is art.
 Shell sponsors the Van Gogh Museum; the destroyer of life pretends to protect art.
 As a response, Fossil Free Culture NL unfurls a curtain of paper sheets in coordinated motion.
 Bodies are provoked and sheets are torn —but the action speaks louder than the words.
-We will continue Read more
+We will continue staging our anger until hypocrisy is eradicated from all cultural institutions.
+We will bring the End of the Fossil Fuel Age and usher a Fossil Free Culture that cherishes the fragility of life, and art.
+And we are not joking.
+Read more

 -